Killer Klowns from Outer Space: Legacy

 In 2005, SOTA Toys announced they would produce Killer Klown figurines as part of their Now Playing film action figures line.
 One figure was produced in 2006.
 After SOTA stopped producing the toys, Amok Time took over until 2017, when the company announced that its license to produce Killer Klown figures had expired.
 Both Klown and Shorty figures have become high-end collectibles, and are much sought after by collectors.

 John Massari, the composer of the synthesizer-filled score for the movie, rerecorded the music with a full orchestra at Warner Brothers Studios in 2016.

 In 2018, Klowns, as well as the infamous ice cream truck from the film, were featured in a Killer Klowns from Outer Space-themed "scare zone" at Universal Orlando's 28th annual Halloween Horror Nights event.
 On July 25, 2019, it was announced that the Killer Klowns from Outer Space scare zone of the previous year would be expanded into a full-fledged haunted house attraction for the 2019 event at both the Orlando and Hollywood locations.
 Later in August, it was revealed that exclusive Killer Klowns from Outer Space merchandise would be sold during Halloween Horror Nights.
 The haunted house later returned for the 2022 edition of Halloween Horror Nights at Universal Studios Hollywood.

-In 2021, Spirit Halloween dedicated a section of its seasonal stores to merchandise tied to the movie.
-In addition to costumes, statues, props, doormats, signage, and life-sized animatronic characters were featured.
+Since 2021, Spirit Halloween has dedicated a section of its seasonal stores to merchandise tied to the movie.
+In addition to costumes, statues, prop replicas, doormats, signage, and life-sized animatronic characters have been featured.

-In August 2022, it was announced that an asymmetrical multiplayer game based on the film was being developed by Teravision Games and published by Good Shepherd Entertainment with a planned release in early 2023 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+In August 2022, it was revealed that an asymmetrical multiplayer game based on the film was being developed by Teravision Games and published by Good Shepherd Entertainment with a planned release in 2024 for Microsoft Windows, PlayStation 5, and Xbox Series X/S. It was announced in August 2023 that IllFonic was brought onto the project to relieve Good Shepherd from publishing duties as well as co-develop the game with Teravision.
+The game, officially titled Killer Klowns from Outer Space: The Game, was released on June 4, 2024.